wso2/wso2-qa-artifacts/products/wso2_DAS/product_features/data_aggregating/ML_CEP_extension_through_DAS/ReadMe.txt

 2.Add the event receiver ex: mlReceiver.xml to <das-home>/repository/deployment/server/eventreceiver

-3.Add the execution planner  ex: ExecutionPlanML.siddhiql to <das-home>/repository/deployment/server/executionplans
+3.Add the execution planner  ex: ExecutionPlan.siddhiql to <das-home>/repository/deployment/server/executionplans
 Note: update the path to the downloaded-ml-model based on your folder location

 /* Enter a unique ExecutionPlan */